When I ask my clients why they think so many people fear public speaking, they almost always talk about being judged.

 The truth is that we don't matter to others as much as we think we do!

-This might sound brutal, but actually, it is liberating.
+This might sound brutal, but it is also liberating.
 No one cares.
 No one notices if you look nervous, and if they do, they don't give it a second thought.
 No one notices your stumble, and if they do, they have forgotten it in an hour.
-They are far more concerned about what others think of them.
+They are far more concerned about what others think of them!

 Article written by Catherine Syme